Why the Khada Valley road should not be built

 The current plan involves the compulsory purchase and the relocation of a number of villagers homes, particularly in Skhere – which would become the main construction hub and deposit for tunnel spoilings.
 By routing the road out of Khada, this disruption and expense would be avoided, both for the developers and local people.

-THE ALTERNATIVE ROUTE IS MORE HARMONIOUS AND USEFUL
+THE ALTERNATIVE ROUTES ARE MORE HARMONIOUS AND USEFUL